 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Syndication Phase – Summary
+WordPress Traffic Automation Blueprint: Content Syndication Process – Summary

-Once you have your website and plugins expertly configured and set up, all you then need to do to automatically begin bringing new traffic is publish fresh content on a consistent basis.
+Once your website and plugins have been expertly configured and fully set up, all you need to do then to start generating new traffic is post web content on a regular basis.

 Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is explained in the next article in our series.
+This step is covered in the next section of our WordPress Traffic System series.

 This is the end of Part 4